-This doesn't mean you can never move with your child, however.
+The relocation rule doesn't mean you can never move with your child, however.
 Your right to relocate depends on your custody arrangement and how far away you want to move.

 The 100-Mile Rule

 For example, let's say you want to move 91 miles away from your child's legal residence.
 Under the law, you do not need the other parent's consent or the court's approval to do so (you must update the child's address with the court, however.)
-If the new distance makes transitions between the parents' homes too difficult, however, then the other parent could request a change in custody to accommodate the longer distance.
+If the new distance makes transitions between the parents' homes too difficult for parenting time, however, then the other parent could request a change in custody or parenting time to accommodate the longer distance.

 Once you reach the 100-mile threshold, you must get the other parent's consent or the court's approval to move.
 You'll have a much easier time if you can get the other parent's consent.
 Then, you need only to get this consent in writing and notify the court of your plans, typically by filing a stipulation.

 There are two exceptions to the 100-mile rule.
 First, if you and the other parent lived more than 100 miles apart when custody proceedings began, then you do not need to get the court's approval to move an even greater distance, as long as you stay in Michigan.
 (Mich.
 Comp.
 Laws § 722.31 (3).)

 Second, if you are under threat of domestic violence, then you do not need the other parent's consent or the approval of the court before you move.
 You are free to go without permission as far as you need to seek a safe location—and you can bring your child too.
-Still, you must notify the court of your new location, which can be kept confidential so the abusive parent can't find you.
+Still, you must notify the court of your new legal residence.
+The court can keep your information confidential so the abusive parent can't find you.

 The rules change if you have sole legal custody of your child.
 If you do not share legal custody with anyone, then you are free to move anywhere within the state, as long as you give the court your new address.
 You do not need the court's approval or the other parent's permission.
 (Mich.
 Comp.
 Laws § 722.31 (2).)

-Taking all the factors together, if a move would allow for a better quality of life—often meaning better pay, schools, or family contact—and you can show cooperation between the parents in caring for the child, fairness in child support, and a reasonable opportunity for the other parent to maintain parenting time, then the court may let you go.
+Considering all the factors, if a move would allow for a better quality of life—often meaning better pay, schools, or family contact—and you can show cooperation between the parents in caring for the child, fairness in child support, and a reasonable opportunity for the other parent to maintain parenting time, then the court may let you go.

 You can find the legal residence change law in the Michigan Compiled Laws (MCL) Section 722.31.
 The law requiring the court's approval for out-of-state moves is in the Michigan Court Rules (MCR) 3.211(c).
-The factors to determine the best interests of a child for a change of custody in Michigan Compiled Laws Section 722.23.
+You can find the factors in determining the best interests of a child for a change of custody in Michigan Compiled Laws Section 722.23.